mernaAlghannam/mernaAlghannam/README.md

          - Input the end date of your ingredients.
 Then, the app will ping you when a food item is nearing its expiration date.<br>

  - **Twitter Text Analysis Tool** | NLP, computational social science📜⛏️ <br>
    - Background: Twitter has allegedly stopped moderating content and returned controversial leaders back on the plaform.
-So, I'm developing a tool that tracks how these changes impacted traffic on Twitter | NLP, computational social science📜⛏️
+So, I'm developing a tool that tracks how these changes impacted traffic on Twitter

 **I'm open to collaboration.. you can email me on merna.alghannam@gmail.com** <br>